Medical Assistant vs. Patient Care Technician: Salary, Responsibilities, Education, & More

 On-the-job training for medical assistants is common, but many choose to attend a training program to become certified.
 Certification programs usually take between 4 months to 2 years to complete.

-Here at Stepful, we have a 4-month online medical assistant training program that includes an in-person externship, 100% job placement guarantee, and leads to your Certified Clinical Medical Assistant Certification.
+Here at Stepful, we have a 4-month online medical assistant training program that includes help finding an in-person externship and will prepare you to achieve your Certified Clinical Medical Assistant Certification.

 Comparing a Day in the Life for Medical Assistants & Patient Care Technicians